Tinram/GPGit/README.md

 ### Windows

 Move *gpgit.bat* to a suitable directory.
-Ensure that directory is in the PATH variable.
+Ensure that directory is in the *$PATH* variable.
 If not add the directory: *Windows/Super key + Break > Advanced tab > Environmental Variables button > click Path line > Edit button > Variable value* - append at the end of existing line info: *C:\directory path\to gpgit.bat\;*

 ## Usage